 Boards must be aware that once an eligibility redetermination has been made, absences accrued in the time remaining between the end of the current eligibility period and the beginning of the new eligibility period are not required to be reassessed.
 For example, if a child has 38 absences at the time of eligibility redetermination and there are three weeks remaining in the current eligibility period, the Board is not required to check if the child has accrued additional absences in that three-week period; the eligibility determination may stand.

-Boards must ensure that, for the purposes of eligibility redetermination, applications for child care services include the following required elements:

-1. Instructions for completing application

-2. Application form, which must include, at a minimum, the following:

-Eligibility elements:

-Family income

-Residency information

-Household composition

-Age and citizenship status of child or children

-Work/training/education hours

-Supporting documentation for each of the eligibility elements (except age/citizenship status of children previously verified)

-Statement acknowledging that eligibility information is true and accurate

-Demographic/special population elements (parent may decline to disclose):

-Race

-Ethnicity

-Primary language spoken at home

-Child’s disability status

-Veteran status

-Former foster child status

-3. Parents’ rights information, which must contain, at a minimum:

-The basic rights listed in the TWC Sample Parent Rights form (Appendix J)

-A statement that by selecting a provider and entering into care, parents acknowledge that they have read and understood the information about parent rights

-4. Parent agreement to adhere to child attendance requirements, which must contain at a minimum:

-Information on the absence standards that the parent agrees to follow and the consequences for not meeting the standards

-Information on absence reporting

-5. Signature required (electronic acceptable)

-Boards must be aware that if at time of eligibility redetermination the family is experiencing a temporary status change in work, education or job training, the Board has the option to extend the eligibility period to the date the parent is expected to return to work, school, or training.
+Boards must be aware that, if at time of eligibility redetermination, the family is experiencing a temporary status change in work, education, or job training, the Board has the option to extend the eligibility period to the date the parent is expected to return to work, school, or training.
 In accordance with local procedures, the redetermination would then be based on the work, education, training, and income upon the parent’s return to activity.

-Effective October 1, 2017, Boards must ensure that extensions of the 12-month eligibility periods are only granted on a case-by-case basis when a customer is experiencing a temporary status change in work, education or training.
-Boards must document in TWIST Counselor Notes the duration of and reason for any extension granted for a customer’s eligibility redetermination.
+Unless otherwise directed by TWC, Boards must ensure that extensions of the 12-month eligibility periods are only granted on a case-by-case basis when a customer is experiencing a temporary status change in work, education, or training.
+Boards must document in the child care case management system the duration of and reason for any extension granted for a customer’s eligibility redetermination.

 However, Boards may start new eligibility periods that are up to 13 months long, but no longer, to allow adequate time for quality eligibility redetermination processes and continuity of care.

-As stated in D-1008, “Initial Job Search” may be used at redetermination.
+As stated in D-1008, “Initial Job Search” may be a Need Reason used at redetermination.

 D-1006: Transfers between Local Workforce Development Areas